edman/audie/README.md

 # Audie

-Developer-centric dependency injection library for dart.
+Automatic dependency injection engine for dart.

 ----

 ## Warning, this package is still in alpha

-It works, I encourage you try it out and let me know of any problems or feature requests by filing an issue.
-See the known caveats section below.
+It works** but see the known caveats section below.

 ## Introduction

-Audie is a minimalist, lightweight, compile time dependency injection library based on source generation.
+Audie is a minimalist, lightweight, compile time dependency injection engine based on source generation.

-It analyses your code with the help of a few simple annotations, and generates only the methods necessary to construct the objects you're interested in.
+It understands your code with the help of a few simple annotations, and generates only the methods necessary to construct the objects you're interested in.

 The generated source is designed to be understandable by humans.
 Much like the code you'd write by hand.

 Audie is a pure dart package.
-It works with Flutter, Angular, or any project using dart really.
+It works with Flutter, Angular, or any project using dart.

 ## Installation